‘Dead Cells’ free update includes six game crossover next week

 — Motion Twin (@motiontwin) November 19, 2021

 The games crossing over with Dead Cells are as follows: Hollow Knight, Blasphemous, Skul: The Hero Slayer, Guacamelee, Hyper Light Drifter, and Curse Of The Dead Gods.
-Each game also looks to bring slight changes to the game as well.
+Each game also looks to bring slight changes to how Dead Cells plays, too.

 Hyper Light Drifter will include the game’s only blaster, Curse Of The Dead Gods the game’s only pistol, Gucamelee will let you turn into a chicken (finally!), Blasphemous will add a “reviving” bile flask, and Hollow Knight will add the ability to bounce on opponents heads and do damage to them.